jwilliamsresearch/blog/_posts/2024-10-12-website-architecture-overview.md

 - The videos on the research project pages need to be better optimised for networks.
 - The software page is not yet complete and a layout is not yet planned.
-- The blog does not have pagination at the moment.
+- The blog does not have pagination at the moment (Note: This has been completed.)
 - Several images should also be optimised.

 #### Future Goals